django-auth-ldap/django-auth-ldap/docs/source/reference.rst

 A mapping from user profile field names to LDAP attribute names.
 A user's profile will be populated from his LDAP attributes at login.

+This is ignored in Django 1.7 and later.

 .. setting:: AUTH_LDAP_PROFILE_FLAGS_BY_GROUP